absop/ST-SearchOnline/README.md

 ### !!
 Note:
 Please make sure that **dtcxmenu** is installed correctly in a subdirectory called **dtcxmenu** in your package directory.
 If you're using `git clone`, you won't have this problem, but if you're using a browser to download it, you'll need to change the folder name.

+The following steps assume that you already have [Package Control](https://packagecontrol.io/) installed.

 ### Installation Steps
 1. Copy the URL of this repository: <https://github.com/absop/SearchOnline>
 2. Enter into Sublime Text, press down the shortcut <kbd>Ctrl+Shift+P</kbd> to enter into **Command Palette**